 "Fine, Juggie.
 Go ahead," she sighed, holding her doughnut towards him.
 The jam leaked out from the perfect crescent bite she had taken.
 It wasn't what he meant, but he wasn't about to turn down Betty Cooper offering him food from her own hands.

 Jughead bit gently, trying not to get her fingers.
 The strawberry jam had tasted exactly how he had imagined it -- maybe better.
 He grinned.
-Betty rolled her bright blue eyes at him.
+Betty rolled her bright green eyes at him.

 "I won't sue you, you know," Jughead told her.